World Languages Program

 High School Level

-High school students must complete 1 units of World Languages to complete the New York State’s requirements for earning a Regents diploma, and 3 units of World Languages for an Advanced Regents diploma or for an Advanced Regents diploma with BH-BL Merit Seal.
+High school students must complete 1 unit of World Languages to complete the New York State’s minimum requirement for earning a Regents diploma, and 3 units of World Languages for an Advanced Regents diploma or for an Advanced Regents diploma with BH-BL Merit Seal.

 The World Languages Department provides students with an awareness of and sensitivity toward the cultural and linguistic diversity of an increasingly interconnected world.
-Language courses offer an exciting academic and cultural experience for students in French, German, and Spanish.
+Language courses offer an exciting academic and cultural experience for students in French, German, Mandarin Chinese, Russian and Spanish.

 Through these courses students will be empowered to experience the richness of the world and to take advantage of global opportunities for individual growth and world citizenship.
 Language proficiency can also make the difference in obtaining challenging and exciting employment in business and industry, government, engineering, education and international organizations.